 Mr. Narayanswamy is on the Board since March 2009.
-He is since March 2015.
-He is a a member of the Institute of Chartered Accountants of India and has an extensive industry experience.
-He is also on the Board of Sterlite Technologies Limited, Sterlite Grid 1 Limited, Bharat Aluminium Company Limited, Sterlite Power Grid Ventures Limited, Sterlite Grid 2 Limited, Sterlite Power Transmission Limited, Vizag General Cargo Berth Pvt.
+He is a member of the Institute of Chartered Accountants of India and has an extensive industry experience.
+He is also on the Board of Sterlite Technologies Limited, Sterlite Grid 1 Limited, Bharat Aluminium Company Limited, Sterlite Power Grid Ventures Limited.
+Sterlite Grid 2 Limited, Sterlite Power Transmission Limited, Vizag General Cargo Berth Pvt.
 Ltd., IBIS Systems & Solutions Pvt Ltd. and.
 Jiangsu Sterlite Tongguang Fiber Co.
 Ltd., China.